franck-art/kubernetes-playbook/kubernetes_role_cluster/README.md

 * ansible
 * git
-* Two VM: master-node and worker-node
+* Two AWS VMs: master-node and worker-node

 1. download the project in each other nodes on the master node and worker node,